Tapac/exposed-wiki/FAQ.md

 ### Q: Is `Array` column type supported?

 A: Not at the moment.
 More info here: https://github.com/JetBrains/Exposed/issues/150
+The complete list of supported data types can be found here: [[Data Types|DataTypes]].

 ### Q: Is `upsert` supported?